SteveSayantan/DevOps-Bootcamp/CreatingVM.md

 ## Steps to SSH into the EC2 instance from a terminal

 Here, we would take a look at the steps to SSH into our EC2 instance using `ssh` command.
-We would require the the key-value file associated with the instance.
+We would require the the key-value file (private key) associated with the instance.

 Make sure the permisson bits of the key-value file looks like this `-rwx------` i.e. none other than the user should have access to this file, otherwise we shall get error while connecting.